dmccreary/algebra-1/docs/chapters/09-graphing-and-linear-functions/index.md

 Linear functions are everywhere in the real world, from pricing models to scientific formulas to financial planning.
 Mastering these concepts gives you powerful tools for modeling and solving real-world problems.

 In the next chapter, we'll extend these ideas to work with **systems** of linear equations—situations involving two or more linear relationships simultaneously.

+## References

+1. [Straight-Line Equations: Slope-Intercept Form](https://www.purplemath.com/modules/strtlneq.htm) - Purplemath - Comprehensive tutorial on the slope-intercept form y = mx + b, explaining how to read slope and intercept directly from the equation and demonstrating graphing techniques with worked examples.